 Career progression and training

-JOINT SERVICE POLICE BASIC COURSE
+NZDF MILITARY POLICE BASIC COURSE

-Your next course will teach you investigative skills like how to examine a crime scene and collect evidence, how to interview people to get valuable information from them, and how to analyse law and regulations.
+Your next courses will teach you investigative skills like how to examine a crime scene and collect evidence, how to interview people to get valuable information from them, and how to analyse law and regulations.
 You’ll leave capable of conducting investigations into, among other things, traffic accidents, assaults, or drug offences.

 Later courses will teach you how to plan and lead a security task; how to investigate serious offences like rape, murder and war crimes; and how to plan police operations like raids or law enforcement patrolling.
+If you specialise in investigations or close protection, you will receive intensive training in those areas.

 You’ll also have the opportunity to attend a variety of courses with New Zealand Police and other law enforcement agencies, specialist computer/electronic forensic training, and various courses and exchanges with foreign country Military Police.